House of Villains

 House of Villains is an American reality competition series that premiered on E! on October 12, 2023.
 The series, hosted by Joel McHale, features a cast of reality television's most memorable and notorious villains.
 Contestants live in a house while competing in challenges for power and safety, voting to banish each other until the last villain remaining wins a $200,000 cash prize and the title of America's Ultimate Supervillain.

 The first season aired in late 2023.
 In January 2024, the series was renewed for a second season, which premiered on October 9, 2024.
-In May 2025, the series was renewed for a third season and would move to Peacock, which is set to premiere in early 2026.
+In May 2025, the series was renewed for a third season and would move to Peacock, which premiered on February 26, 2026.

-Overview
+Format

-The format of the show loosely resembles that of the American version of Big Brother.
+The show loosely resembles the American version of Big Brother.
 Each week, contestants compete in a Battle Royale challenge to test the players physically, mentally, and emotionally.
-The winner of the Battle Royale challenge is named Supervillain of the Week and wins immunity for the week, a luxury reward for themselves and two other villains, and the power to nominate three of their fellow players for banishment by putting them on the Hit List.
+The winner of the Battle Royale challenge is named Supervillain of the Week and wins immunity for the week, a reward for themselves and two other villains, and the power to nominate three of their fellow players for "Banishment" (elimination) by putting them on the Hit List.

 The three nominees then compete in the Redemption Challenge, with the winner saving themselves from the Hit List.
 At the Banishment Ceremony, the house votes to banish one of the two remaining Hit List nominees.

-The villains build alliances, scheme, manipulate, and backstab as they are eliminated one by one until only one remains and is crowned America's Ultimate Supervillain.
+This process continues until three contestants remain for the finale, where the winner is determined by a "Jury" vote by the eliminated contestants.
+Each season may also introduce one-off twists.